 Crisis stabilization services are available for patients in acute crisis who require immediate assistance in a safe and supportive environment.

 When you are in the middle of a mental health crisis, it’s important to know that you are getting care that meets your needs.
 At the Blackberry Center, we provide research-based interventions to help de-escalate your mental health crisis and get you through the hardest parts.
-Our crisis care services are provided by licensed professionals and experienced health care workers.
+Our crisis stabilization services are provided by licensed professionals and experienced health care workers.

 When you arrive on our site, we will immediately provide an individualized treatment plan to help you through the process.
 Although we are not a Baker-Act-receiving facility, we do accept walk-ins.
 If you need translation services, we provide help for Spanish speakers.

 Your Treatment Plan Will Include: